Read time: 4 minutes

 - Sandwiches.
 Slice the brisket thinly and use it as a filling for a sandwich.
 The best breads for leftover brisket sandwiches are ciabatta or a brioche bun, sturdy breads that can support the heft of brisket.
 Try an open-faced version to cut down on carbs if that aligns with your health goals.
 We love adding a little Dijon mustard for some extra tang.

 - Stir-fry.
 Cut the brisket into small pieces and stir-fry with your favorite veggies for a delicious and healthy meal.
 Or you could stir-fry some cabbage, reheat the brisket separately, and combine at the end for a balanced meal.

 - Tacos.
 Talk about fusion!
 Mexican meets Jewish when you shred leftover beef brisket and use it as a filling for tacos.
 Add your favorite toppings like cheese, salsa, and avocado and you’re done.

 - Salad: Cube the brisket and add it to a salad for a hearty and filling meal.
 Try adding some nuts, cheese, and a tangy vinaigrette dressing over a bed of fresh spinach.

-- Chickpea pasta: Cut the brisket into small pieces and add it to a pasta dish for an incredibly easy and filling dinner.
+- Chickpea pasta: Cut the brisket into little pieces and add it to a pasta dish for an easy and filling dinner.
 Switching out traditional pasta for chickpea pasta will give you fewer carbs and more protein.
 Beef brisket goes well with a tomato-based sauce like marinara.
 Top with parmesan cheese and you’re good to go.

 Whether you're a fan of Jewish cuisine or just looking for a tasty main course for your next family dinner, our low-carb beef brisket is for you.
 Beef brisket is easy to make and packed with health benefits.